Skip to main content

 Want to Get Started?

-This is the first MFA program for film production at a public university in Georgia and is offered to students at a tuition rate comparable to other graduate programs at UGA, making it one of the most affordable programs of its caliber in the country.
+This is the first dual-college graduate program at the University of Georgia.
+It is offered to students at a tuition rate comparable to other graduate programs at UGA, making it one of the most affordable programs of its caliber in the country.

 © University of Georgia, Athens, GA 30602 | 706-542-3000